-Tag Archives: ArcGIS Runtime SDK for iOS
+Tag: ArcGIS Runtime SDK for iOS

 This update allows your iOS apps to use tile packages (.tpk files) that are greater than 2 GB in size.
 It also removes a potential conflict between the ArcGIS library and 3′rd party SQLite libraries you may wish to use in your projects.
 Continue reading